 When Lyme Disease Makes Driving Difficult

-Driving requires focus, coordination, and quick decision-making—but Lyme disease can quietly disrupt all three.
+Driving requires focus, coordination, and quick decision-making—but Lyme disease can interfere with all three.
+Brain fog while driving, dizziness, slowed reactions, and visual changes may make driving difficult or unsafe.

 For many patients, the realization comes suddenly—you’re behind the wheel, and something feels off.